MechMater-project/Random_Foamlike_Microstructures_FEsimulations/README.md

 The microstructures have been build by shrinking Voronoi volumes obtained from randomly distributed seed points in a unit cube.
 Building procedure is provided in

-[1] T. Merlette, J. Diani, 2025.
+[1] T. Merlette, J. Diani, 2026.
 3D finite element investigation of hyperelastic foam behavior.
 I. Voronoi closed-cell microstructures, Mechanics of Materials, 105566. https://doi.org/10.1016/j.mechmat.2025.105566

-These microstructures have been used for severe compression, up to 95%, by finite element simulations.
+These microstructures have been used for severe compression, up to 95% or until divergence, by finite element simulations.
 The explicit Abaqus input files for uniaxial compression are also available.

 The nomenclature is the following Voro80-11_92